-- •Ozone dose at the CWTP varied between 2.4 to 2.7 mg/L for December. - Giardia CT was maintained above 100% at all times the plant was providing water into the distribution system for December. - Cryptosporidium IT was maintained above 100% during the month.
-Off-spec water was less than 5%. - •The slight decrease in Giardia CT Achievement on December 21, 2020 was due to Train B returning to service after undergoing winter maintenance.
-Giardia CT Achievement was met this day.
-This is visible in the top left graph. - •The ozone target was increased mid-August 2021 through early November to reduce chlorine demand and decay, as during this time chlorine residuals declined in the distribution system.
+- •Ozone dose at the CWTP varied between 2.3 to 2.6 mg/L for February. - Giardia CT was maintained above 100% at all times the plant was providing water into the distribution system for February. - Cryptosporidium IT was maintained above 100% during the month.
+Off-spec water was less than 5%. - •The ozone target was increased mid-August 2021 through early November to reduce chlorine demand and decay, as during this time chlorine residuals declined in the distribution system.

-Treated Water - Disinfection, pH and Alkalinity Results December 2021
+Treated Water - Disinfection, pH and Alkalinity Results February 2022